singhvigyat/patient-management-platform/README.md

   PAT-->>Client: PatientResponseDTO
 ```

 **Order is not accidental.** Persist first (you need an id). gRPC second (billing is on the request path).
 Kafka third (a failed event must not roll back a patient who already has an account).
-The producer swallows send errors and logs them — analytics is allowed to miss; billing is not.
+The producer swallows send errors and logs them.
+Analytics is allowed to miss; billing is not.

 ---